Skip to main content

 Course Information:

 This course explores the social, political, and historical context of the languages and dialects found within France.
-From the regional languages of Catalan, Occitan, and Breton to immigrant languages like Arabic and Wolof, we will examine the linguistic and cultural landscapes that have shaped and continue to shape Modern and Contemporary French literature, culture, and society.
-Drawing on certain key historical, cultural, and social developments such as the French Revolution, the rise of the Republic, and the impact of colonization and decolonization, we will make connections to contemporary debates related to language, culture, politics, and identity in France.
+From the regional languages of Catalan, Occitan, Provençal, and Breton to languages like Arabic and Wolof, we will examine the linguistic and cultural specificities that have shaped and continue to shape French literature, culture, and society by focusing on the Mediterranean as a site of exchange and long history.
+Drawing on certain key historical, cultural, and social developments such as the French Revolution, the Jules Ferry education laws that standardized French and repressed regional languages, and French colonization, we will make connections to contemporary debates related to language, culture, politics, and identity in France.
 Through a combination of lectures, case studies, and field trips, students will develop a deeper understanding of the ways in which language shapes individual and collective identities.

-The course begins with a focus on the historical ties between France and Spain, examining the history of the French language, transitioning to the formation of the French Republic, covering the French Revolution, Universalism, Enlightenment, and the roles of education and laïcité.
-Midway through the course, students will study the complex legacies of colonization and decolonization, with a focus on migration and diaspora.
-The final week focuses on contemporary French culture, including music and cinema.
+The course begins with a focus on the historical ties between France and Spain, briefly examining the history of the French language, transitioning to the formation of the French Republic, covering the French Revolution, and the roles of education and laïcité.
+Midway through the course, students will study the complex legacies of colonization and decolonization, with a focus on migration and diaspora, including the importance of Marseille as a port city shaped by North and West African diasporas.
+The final week focuses on contemporary French culture, including music and cinema, while also considering regional revivals such as Provençal literature through the works of Frédéric Mistral, a Nobel laureate and champion of the Occitan/Provençal language.

-This course on the Civilization of Spain examines the medieval and early modern periods of the Iberian Peninsula, with emphasis on linguistic diversity and cultural exchange.
-By adopting a historical perspective, we challenge contemporary notions of the nation-state as represented by modern Spain, encouraging reflection on how a country’s identity extends beyond its current borders.
+This course on the Civilization of Spain explores the medieval and early modern periods of the Iberian Peninsula, with particular attention to linguistic diversity, cultural exchange, and the construction of identity.
+By adopting a historical lens, we challenge contemporary notions of the nation-state as embodied by modern Spain, encouraging students to reflect on how a country’s identity extends beyond present-day borders.

 Prerequisites: All applicants must fulfill the general eligibility requirements.